AmanAswal/100daysChallenge/README.md

 At the outset, it is useful to clarify the interests within the field and the goals which we want to achieve by engaging with the Telegram Group.

 ### Why you should take this challenge? <br>
 These 100 days will totally change your life.
 You will be prepared for placements.
-And most importantly, you will explore & learn a lot, a lot.<br>
+And most importantly, you will explore & learn a lot, a lot.<br> You will learn skills and can add them to your Resume.

 ### Goals after joining the group
 To become consistent, focused, and achieve success.
 In a nutshell if you will see yourself after 100 days, you will be proud of yourself.